fegyi001/osmgwc/README.md

 ## Create some GeoServer layers

-In this step you will connect GeoServer to the PostGIS database's "osm" schema as a Store.
-From this store you will add all the layers from the schema with a default style from one of the styles you just added recently.
+In this step you will connect GeoServer to the PostGIS database's "osm" schema with a Store.
+From this store you will add all the layers from the database schema with a default style from one of the styles you just added recently.

 ...TO BE CONTINUED!